Taylor dispersion in arbitrarily shaped axisymmetric channels: Theory

-Equation \ref{eq:x_bar} and \ref{eq:var} are two coupled ODEs that predict the time evolution of axial mean and variance of solute based on channel geometry alone.
-Here ends the primary analytical formulation that we will leverage in this work to describe the dynamics of the solute.
+Here $\mathrm{Skew}_x$ is the axial skewness of the solute zone, defined as $\mathrm{Skew}_x=\overline{(x-\overline{x})^3}/\sigma_x^3$.
+Detailed derivation of Eq. \ref{eq:dominant_error} is summarized in Supplementary Section B. Note that Equation \ref{eq:var} also reduces to standard Taylor results when $\beta(x)=0$.
+Equation \ref{eq:x_bar} and \ref{eq:var} are two coupled ODEs that predict the time evolution of axial mean and variance of solute based on channel geometry and the assumption of lubrication theory in velocity field.
 In Section 3, we will use these two equations to predict the time evolution of the axial mean and variance of solute zone for various interesting channel geometries.